wprender/cloudbreak-docs/docs/aws/deployer.md

-**Cloudbreak Deployer Highlights**
+Before setting up Cloudbreak Deployer, you should know that:

   * The default SSH username for the EC2 instances is `cloudbreak`.
-  * Cloudbreak Deployer location is `/var/lib/cloudbreak-deployment` on the launched EC2 instance.
-This is the `cbd` root folder there.
+  * Cloudbreak Deployer location on your EC2 instance is `/var/lib/cloudbreak-deployment`.
+This is the `cbd` root folder.
-  * All `cbd` actions must be executed from the `cbd` root folder as `cloudbreak` user.
+  * You must execute all `cbd` actions from the `cbd` root folder as a `cloudbreak` user.

-## Setup Cloudbreak Deployer
+## Set up Cloudbreak Deployer

-You should already have the Cloudbreak Deployer either by [using the AWS Cloud Images](aws.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM.
+You should have already installed the Cloudbreak Deployer either [using the AWS Cloud Images](aws.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM.

-If you have your own installed VM, you should check the [Initialize your Profile](aws.md#initialize-your-profile) section here before starting the provisioning.
+If you used your own VM, check the [Initialize your Profile](aws.md#initialize-your-profile) section here before starting the provisioning.

 You can [connect to the previously created `cbd` VM](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

-To open the `cloudbreak-deployment` directory:
+To open the `cloudbreak-deployment` directory, run:

 ```
 cd /var/lib/cloudbreak-deployment/
 ```
-This is the directory of the configuration files and the supporting binaries for Cloudbreak Deployer.
+This directory contains configuration files and the supporting binaries for Cloudbreak Deployer.

 ### Initialize your Profile